Understanding your dental benefits

 What is the Dental Schedule?

+The Alberta Blue Cross Dental Schedule is a basis of payment for dental claims.
+Every year, the schedule is updated with new rates so that it continues to provide a consistent basis of payment for your dental claims.
 The Dental Schedule takes into account the costs associated with operating a dental practice as well as economic indicators, and remains comparable to rates for similar procedures in current provincial suggested dental fee guides published in British Columbia, Saskatchewan and Manitoba.
-View the Alberta Blue Cross Dental Schedule Handbook.

 How much will you be charged?